 This deep-dive program is professionally facilitated, with discussions and group learning exercises designed to foster attitudes of mutual respect, understanding, and tolerance while helping participants hone their skills in intercultural communication.
 Over the course of the program, participants form long-lasting friendships that span countries and cultures.

 We believe travel is a great teacher, but we know that not everyone has the financial means to make it possible.
 That’s why each year, HI USA offers two life-changing scholarship programs for young Americans who might not otherwise have the opportunity to travel.
-For novice travelers, Explore America offers $1,000 travel awards and free overnight stays in HI USA hostels across the country.
+For novice travelers, Explore America offers $1,500 travel awards and 4-7 free overnight stays in select HI USA hostels across the country.
 Explore the World awards $2,000 scholarships to help young adults finance international trips incorporating a service or educational component.

-Due to the ongoing covid-19 pandemic, HI USA’s scholarship programs are currently on hold.
+Our Explore the World Scholarship program is currently on hold.
 Please subscribe to our “Programs & Events” mailing list to be alerted when we can relaunch again!

 Valued Voices is an on-demand immersive two-day program designed to help participants engage with members of their community around timely social issues.
 HI USA provides a trained facilitator to lead a series of dialogues and interactive workshops exploring the program topic with participants.
 It’s a unique opportunity to explore sensitive, timely topics in a safe space and find common ground between differing perspectives.
 For more information on Valued Voices, please contact email@example.com.

 Say HI for Peace

 Each year on September 21, HI USA (along with a growing number of HI hostels around the world) celebrates the UN’s International Day of Peace by hosting intercultural exchange activities in our hostels and in their surrounding communities.
 We call this annual program “Say HI for Peace” in recognition of hostelling’s power to facilitate the intercultural interactions that lead to the spread of tolerance.
 Through Say HI for Peace programming, we encourage our guests and community members to reflect on how each one of them is empowered to promote tolerance and understanding in the world through their own actions.
 We are honored that this has become a worldwide initiative supported by the UNWTO.